JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 **Data sharing** \- which can be broadly defined as making data available for use by others \- can be thought of as continuous with data management.
 Many of the same considerations and motivations apply.
 In fact, managing data as if it were going to be shared with another researcher can be a helpful shorthand when deciding how data should be managed.
 This chapter is unapologetically pro-data sharing, if for no other reason than it aligns with the notion that science is a process not a result.
 But Good Data Management Practice does not _necessarily_ require that data be shared broadly.
 There are often very good reasons why the sharing of certain forms of data or data related to certain topics needs to be carefully controlled.

+> A Note on Planning
+>
+> Planning is discussed elsewhere in this guide as a vital element of Good Data Management Practice, and nowhere is that more true than data sharing.
+>
+> From a purely practical standpoint, the process of sharing data is most efficient when it has been planned for in advance.
+It is certainly possible to develop a system of data management that is designed such that data can be shared in a usable form whenever a researcher needs with whomever a researcher needs.
+>
+> But sharing also brings up issues related to the sensitivity of the data.
+It is one thing for a research team to store personally identifiable information about their participants on an encrypted system.
+It is quite another to share that information with others.
+There are policies and regulations to consider certainly, but there is also the issue of the participants giving their informed consent.
+>
+> A future chapter will focus specifically on sensitive data.
+But, while there are ways to share information that once sensitive or enable participants to give their informed consent for data to be shared, *data sharing must be planned for in advance*.

 When considering related practices and strategies, it can be useful to describe data sharing based on purpose:

 * **Sharing for collaboration** \- The sharing of research data *within* the confines of a given research effort.
 Typically, this involves one researcher (or team) sharing data amongst themselves and with their collaborators (e.g. statisticians, other research professionals).